glassoboe/Spiri_Public/simulator.rst

 ----------------------

 To start the simulator, you will run one of several roslaunch files.
 Each roslaunch file brings up a different environment.

+* The shortcut for opening terminal in Ubuntu is Ctrl+Alt+t

-The simplest environment is started by running:
+The simplest environment is started by running the following command in terminal:

 ::